 You can get monthly payments out of your CPP prior to turning 65 as long as you’ve contributed to the plan for a certain number of years and have a severe and prolonged mental or physical disability that prevents your from working regularly.
 Payments can also be made to child of someone with a disability.
 Learn more about disability benefit options in our detailed guide.

-Extended deadlines for income tax filing and tax payments
+Extended deadlines for filing 2019 taxes and paying amounts owing

-To help ease some financial stress, the deadline for filing individual taxes has been moved to June 1, 2020.
-The deadline for paying any amounts that become owing between March 18, 2020 and September 1, 2020 has been moved to September 1, 2020 – during this time period, no interest or penalty fees will be applied to taxes (including installments) that you owe the CRA.
+To help ease some financial stress, the deadline for filing individual tax returns was moved to June 1, 2020.
+The deadline for paying any amounts that became owing between March 18, 2020 and September 1, 2020 was moved to September 1, 2020 – during this time period, no interest or penalty fees were applied to taxes (including installments) that were owed to the CRA.

-A 6-month, interest-free reprieve on federal student loan payments.
+A 6-month, interest-free reprieve on student loan payments in 2020.

-Seniors getting Old Age Security (OAS) will get an extra one-time payment of $300, and those getting the Guaranteed Income Supplement (GIS) will get an extra one-time payment of $200.
-Those eligible for both will receive a total of $500 extra.
-Disbursements will be made the week of July 6.
+Those receiving Old Age Security (OAS) got an extra, one-time payment of $300, and those receiving the Guaranteed Income Supplement (GIS) got an extra one-time payment of $200.
+Those eligible for both received a total of $500 extra.
+Disbursements were made in July, 2020.

-People who qualify for the Disability Tax Credit (DTC) will get a one-time, non-taxable payment of $600.
+People who qualify for the Disability Tax Credit (DTC) got a one-time, non-taxable payment of $600 in 2020.

 In March 2019 alone, Canadians paid around 1.1 million visits to over 500 food banks located around the country.
 Roughly 1 in 8 visitors to the food bank are employed, and nearly half are from single-person households.